conan-io/docs/reference/commands/editable.rst

       --channel CHANNEL     Provide a channel if not specified in conanfile -of OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
-                            The root output folder for generated and build files
+                            The root output folder for generated and build files -r REMOTE, --remote REMOTE
+                            Look in the specified remote or remotes server -nr, --no-remote      Do not use remote, resolve exclusively in the cache

 conan editable remove
 ---------------------